Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Problem Formulation

 \section{Problem Formulation}

 We consider a distribution system with $N$ buses.
 For each bus $i \in \{1,\dots, N\}$, the active and reactive power injections are denoted by $p^{i}$ and $q^{i}$, respectively.
 Let

 denote the vectors of active and reactive injections.
-We assume that the joint distribution of $p_{\mathbf{w}}([\mathbf{p}, \mathbf{q}])$ and distribution of each bus $p_{\mathbf{w}_i}([p^i, q^i])$ are known and can be analytically represented, for example, we can fit a GMMs using historical data~\cite{wang2020scenario}.
-Then, the probability density of the power injections can be modeled as
+We assume that the joint injection density $\mathcal{P}_{\mathbf{w}}([\mathbf{p}, \mathbf{q}])$ and the bus-level densities $\mathcal{P}_{\mathbf{w}_i}([p^i, q^i])$ are known and modeled using GMMs~\cite{wang2020scenario, nijhuis2016gaussian}.
+The joint probability density of the power injections can then be expressed as